 No less responsible for the rise in demand of Dogecoin is the attention given to the asset by some of the world’s most influential entrepreneurs, including Elon Musk and Mark Cuban.
 Thanks to these two billionaires, Dogecoin’s popularity skyrocketed this year.
 Musk tweeted about taking “Doge to the moon” and revealed that he’s pairing with Dogecoin developers to make the crypto more efficient.
 This announcement resulted in a 20% jump in a single day.

 Today, many third-party vendors offer wallet exchange services to businesses that wouldn’t normally have the resources to get involved with crypto wallets.
-These services make it easier for those lacking their own wallet to become more accommodating to a broader audience.
+Additionally, these services make it easier for those lacking their own wallet to become more accommodating to a broader audience.

 15 Well-Known Companies Going All-In on Dogecoin